GreptimeTeam/greptimedb/docs/rfcs/2023-02-01-table-compaction.md

 SSTs are compacted in a size-tired manner (find SSTs with similar size and compact them to level n+1).
 SSTs from different time windows are neven compacted together.
-That strategy guarantees SSTs in each level are mainly sorted in timestamp order which boosts queries with explict timestamp condition, while size-tired compaction minimizes the impact to foreground writes.
+That strategy guarantees SSTs in each level are mainly sorted in timestamp order which boosts queries with explicit timestamp condition, while size-tired compaction minimizes the impact to foreground writes.

 ### Alternatives